mike98989/docker-boilerplate/README.md

       MYSQL_ROOT_PASSWORD: your_root_password

 2. Configure the services name;
-3. Then you can copy it to an existing project.
+3. Save and copy the Dockerfile and docker-compose.yaml to an existing project.

 Cheers